Review | Another ‘kooky’ movie from Miranda July? ‘Kajillionaire’ is that — and so much more

 The opening scene of “Kajillionaire” gets that point across as well as anything.
 Filming her protagonists from a distance, against the backdrop of a pastel-blue Los Angeles post office, July stages the sequence less like a movie scene than a dance, or piece of performance art: Robert (Richard Jenkins), Theresa (Debra Winger) and their young-adult daughter Old Dolio (Evan Rachel Wood) are clearly up to something, barking signals to each other with cryptic verbal shorthand until Old Dolio jumps over a wall and slithers into the building with startling dexterity.

 The sequence suggests that the story about to unfold will be rife with stylized oddball flourishes for their own sake.
 But it turns out that everything and everyone has their reasons in “Kajillionaire,” in which July turns her exacting eye to the outer edges of the American political economy.
-Richard, Theresa and Old Dolio live like modern-day urban gleaners, scrounging and running petty cons to put a few dollars together for their subsistence living.
+Robert, Theresa and Old Dolio live like modern-day urban gleaners, scrounging and running petty cons to put a few dollars together for their subsistence living.
 While most of their fellow citizens yearn to amass the sudden super-wealth to which the title refers, Robert has adamantly refused to play along.
 “I prefer to just skim,” he says at one point.

 So far, so quirky — kooky, even.
 But what appears to be a wry portrayal of eccentric off-the-gridders becomes something much weirder, deeper and more unsettling as “Kajillionaire’s” true subject matter emerges.
 The film is spiked with amusing touches, especially the off-kilter physical comedy at which July excels.
 (The family's methods of avoiding their landlord are particularly funny; a recurring cascade of anarchic pink bubbles also provides a lighthearted visual motif.)
 When they meet an outgoing Angeleno named Melanie (Gina Rodriguez) on their peregrinations, the effect is twofold: The arrival of a stranger injects a welcome note of pseudo-normalcy to Robert and Theresa’s hermetic lifestyle, but it also throws that lifestyle into relief that points up its darkest contours.